Run for Health, Run for Fun, Run for Life.

 HC Poh our lady full marathoner joined us again after a long break.

-After running with us for 7km she continue
+After running with us for 7km she continue to run all the way back to

 office (or home?) probably for another 5 to 10km more.